 Many people go into a kitchen remodel thinking they'll just eat out.
-That might be fun at first, but believe me, it gets old quickly.
-I highly recommend that you take the time to set up a temporary kitchen somewhere else in your home.
+That might be fun at first, but believe me, it gets old quickly, and it may put a strain on your remodeling budget.
+I highly recommend that you take the time to set up a small temporary kitchen space somewhere else in your home while you're working on your beautiful new kitchen.
 The dining room, basement, utility room, or even the garage could work.
 Here are the basics of what you'll need:

-- Cooking station: In a dedicated area far from the dust of your under-renovation kitchen, set aside some of your cutlery, just enough dishes or compostable paper plates, utensils, pots, pans, cutting board, knives, mixing bowls, napkins.
+- Cooking station: In a dedicated area far from the dust of your under-renovation kitchen, set aside some of your cutlery, just enough dishes or compostable paper plates, utensils, pots, pans, cutting board, knives, mixing bowls, napkins, and other kitchen things.
 Decide which small appliances best fit your family: toaster oven, electric kettle, electric skillet, portable microwave, coffee maker, crock pot, hot plate, rice cooker, blender, counter-top grill, and toaster.

 - Washing station: Set this up in a laundry room or wherever else you have a spare sink.
 You'll need a large plastic wash tub, a drying rack, another plastic tub for transporting dishes, and dish drying trays.
 Gather supplies such as dishcloths, dish soap, paper towels, and tea towels.

 - Pantry station: Find a set of temporary shelving.
 (Wire racks work great.)
 Stock them with non-perishables, like soups, cereals, and snacks.

 - Prep station: This should be near your cooking station.
 Make sure you have a good work surface and a water cooler or bottled water.
 Stock it with a garbage can, a recycling can, garbage bags, and clear plastic storage containers.